The Blue Coat School, Oldham: Pastoral care

 Blue Coat School uses a house system for all students within the school.
 When students join the school they are allocated to one of three houses - Birley Hall, Lord Mothersill and Rountree Wrigley - all named after former governors at the school.
 Students whose elder family members have studied at the school are usually put within the same houses as those relatives; in some cases both parents and children have at different times been members of the same house.

 There are nine "forms" in the School between years seven and eleven, and each house looks after three.
 The names of the forms are Birley, Hall, Birley Hall, Lord, Mothersill, Lord Mothersill, Rountree, Wrigley, and Rountree Wrigley, with their year number added onto the name of the form to get their exact form name e.g. Birley in year 7 is Birley 7, Rountree in year 11 is Rountree 11.
 In the sixth form, there are eight forms within each year.

 Each house used to have a head and deputy, but despite still being allocated to houses, the students are now looked after in year groups.
 Each year group now has a Director of Learning.
 They look after pastoral care and discipline for students within that year.
 The school has House Coordinators to arrange and coordinate house events to ensure the school still retains its house system and to enable the students to retain their house identity.

-The students have a twenty-minute break after two one-hour lessons, and a 50-minute lunch break after a further two one-hour lessons, followed by assembly and a final one-hour lesson.
+The students have a fifteen-minute break after two one-hour lessons, and a 50-minute lunch break after a further two one-hour lessons, followed by assembly and a final one-hour lesson.

 The Year Eleven and Sixth Form students are expected to offer guidance and leadership to students in the lower years of the School.
 Older students are more likely to take an active part in the houses' religious celebrations around Christmas and Easter.

 The Sixth Form (Years 12 and 13) has an Assistant Head Teacher in overall charge supported by separate Heads of year.
 These take over the main pastoral responsibilities from the house heads for students within that year group.
 They also take on greater responsibilities for that year group such as preparing the student for external exams and guiding students on their future after leaving the School.
 With the help of the sixth form tutors, they also help to write the references for the students on application forms for higher education and jobs after leaving the school.
 Every year group has their own social facilities.